With the protective role of doorbells to home security, every homeowner wants to have it at the front door.

 Mount the bell or chime

-Position the chime at your desired location on the wall and plumb it with a level.
+Position the chime at your desired location on the wall and plumb it to a level.
 Using a pencil, mark the location of the mounting holes on the wall.

 Fix the buzzer or bell on the wall using toggle bolts often included in the doorbell kit.

 Map out a place on your front door and install the push button.
-Fix wires at the button terminals and connect one to the transformer, and the other to the chime.
+Fix wires at the button terminals and connect one to the hard-wired from the transformer, and the other to the chime.

 Doorbell wiring diagrams